wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 ```
 Please find more information about ways to connect to the cluster in the [handbook](https://kempnerinstitute.github.io/kempner-hpc-handbook/intro.html).

-### 0. Environment Setup

-For users running on the cannon cluster, we have cached the containers required for the workflow in a shared directory.
-For external users, you can use the `environment/pull_singularity_containers.sh` script to pull local copies of
-the required containers to a location of your choice.
-The alternative path can then be passed to the nextflow execution script through setting the environment variable `EPHYS_CONTAINER_DIR` to point to that directory.

 ### 2. Preparing Input Data

 Begin by transferring your experimental data to the cluster.
 Ensure each experiment's data resides in its own dedicated directory.
 The expected data structure is:

 ```
 data_dir
-└── 20240805_M100_4W50_g0_imec0
     ├── 20240805_M100_4W50_g0_t0.imec0.ap.bin
     └── 20240805_M100_4W50_g0_t0.imec0.ap.meta
 ```

 ### 3. Copy the Workfow and Job Files